tenzir/tenzir/web/docs/tql2/language/expressions.md

 # Expressions

-This page outlines the expressions available in the Tenzir Programming Language.
+This page describes the expressions available in the Tenzir Query Language (TQL).

 ## Literals

-Literals serve as the foundational building blocks for constructing data.
+You use literals as the foundational building blocks to construct data.
 They are simple, self-contained constants.

 ```tql
 true